iteam1/image_captioning/README.md

 # image_captioning

-use InceptionV3 and LSTM model for making the caption in images
+use InceptionV3 and LSTM model for making the caption in images, this demo will apply the trained model for:

+- build machine learning server predict caption for posted image

+- predict caption in realtime

 **Summary**